4.18 Ongoing Case Planning

 12. Ensures that the periodic review includes the following:

-1. A discussion of ASFA guidelines, including the cabinet’s obligation to make reasonable efforts to finalize a permanent placement and the cabinet’s obligation to file for a termination of parental rights (TPR) once the child has been in OOHC for fifteen (15) months under federal law: (475 (5)(E) and 45 CFR 1356.21 (i)(1)(I));
+1. A discussion of ASFA guidelines, including the Cabinet’s obligation to make reasonable efforts to finalize a permanent placement and the Cabinet’s obligation to file for a termination of parental rights (TPR) once the child has been in OOHC for fifteen (15) months under federal law: (475 (5)(E) and 45 CFR 1356.21 (i)(1)(I));

-3. A review of the appropriateness of services, including assessment and recommendations from community partners, whether services are being provided according to schedule and whether the parties, including identified fathers as outlined in SOP 4.14 Timeframes for All Out-of-Home Care (OOHC) Cases with expectations set for them are complying with those expectations;
+3. A review of the appropriateness of services, including assessment and recommendations from community partners, whether services are being provided according to schedule, and whether the parties, including identified fathers as outlined in SOP 4.14 Timeframes for All Out-of-Home Care (OOHC) Cases with expectations set for them are complying with those expectations;

-4. A review of any plan of safe care developed for a substance affected infant as required by CAPTA 106(b)(2)(B)(ii)and (iii) (referenced in SOP 1.15 working with Families Affected by Substance Misuse);
+4. A review of any plan of safe care developed for a substance-affected infant as required by CAPTA 106(b)(2)(B)(ii)and (iii) (referenced in SOP 1.15 working with Families Affected by Substance Misuse);

 5. A review of the quality and appropriateness of visits between parents and children, and between siblings;